act-org/RSCAT/README.md

 constraints defined by the blueprint.
 RSCAT is an R package for the shadow-test approach to CAT.
 The objective of
 RSCAT is twofold: 1) Enhancing the effectiveness of shadow-test CAT simulation;
 2) Contributing to the academic and scientific community for CAT research.
-RSCAT is currently designed for dichotomous items based on the three parameter logistic (3PL) model.
+RSCAT is currently designed for dichotomous items based on the three-parameter logistic (3PL) model.
 CAT algorithms are implemented in Java and the shadow-test MIP is modeled in FICO Xpress-Mosel.
 R functions and classes are provided as API wrappers to configure and run CAT simulations in the R environment.